Email Communication Policy

-- If a department/unit wishes to send an announcement to staff (or a subset of staff), they must seek the approval of the vice president for administrative services.
+- If a department/unit wishes to send an announcement to staff (or a subset of staff), they must seek the approval of the Vice President for Administration and Finance.

 - If a department/unit wishes to send an announcement to students (or a subset of students), they must seek the approval of the vice president for student affairs.

 - Colleges and departments should work with the computer services management information systems unit for creation of distribution lists that include the desired recipients.

 - The Chair of the Faculty Senate is authorized to send and approve targeted emails to faculty in order to conduct Faculty Senate business.

 Violation of this policy may result in suspension of email privileges and/or other computing resources.

 Line of authority